Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 In this section we'll be setting up our own personal development schema and forking our workshop repo into dbt Cloud.

 ### Schema name
 1. First we are going to change the name of our default schema to where our dbt models will build.
-By default, the name of your development schema might be`dbt_`.
+If you did not provide your name in Snowflake, the name of your development schema might be`dbt_`.

 We will change this to `dbt_<YOUR_NAME>` to create your own personal development schema.
 To do this, select **User Profile > Credentials**.
 If this was already setup to your liking based off your dbt Cloud account name feel free to keep it as is.
 Knowing how to configure schema names is also helpful when you onboard multiple team members onto dbt cloud and want each person to have their own development schema!
 <img src="assets/development-schema-and-forking-repo/schema-name/1-profile-credentials-dbt-cloud.png" alt="profile-credentials-dbt-cloud">

 2. Select **Partner Connect Trial**, which will expand the credentials menu.